mbreitkr/swapfiets-assignment/README.md

 Some features I would like to add or update with more time include:

+- Visual cleanup of Angular Material paginator component on small screens
+- Unit testing
 - Check that matching bike count isn't 0 before fetching first page of results
-- Unit testing
 - Integration/E2E testing
 - Caching of search results
 - Adding Geolocation for easier and cleaner city search